 Understanding the Stone Market

-Most markets in the US operate under the model where stone importers won’t sell or even display pricing to the end user.
-The stone industry was established in a way where the fabricator prices out the job – including material plus labor – to the end user.
-At Aria, we believe in a more transparent model where consumers should know the actual cost of the material and the labor separately.
-We believe fabricators should make their money on the labor, their craftsmanship and service, and not by marking up slabs.
+At Aria Stone Gallery, we believe in a transparent business model where consumers know the actual value of the material, separate from the cost of labor.
+Most stone importers in the US operate under the model where they will not sell directly to the end user or display pricing.
+The stone industry was established in a way where the fabricator determines the price of the job – including material plus labor – to the end user.
+We believe fabricators should earn their money based on labor, craftsmanship, and service, and not by marking up the price of slabs.

 Understanding the Slabs

-Yes – we don’t work with stock photos.
-All of our pictures are from the actual slabs we have in stock for sale in the U.S., and represent the first slab in the lot we purchased.
-Our slabs are professionally photographed with color calibration to properly demonstrate the true color of the material.
-There may be some small variation due to displays on your screen and where the slab is in the lot, but the veining and look of the slab will reflect the actual slab you are ordering.
-After purchase, our concierge will coordinate sending individual slab photos of your exact slabs to confirm.
+All of the images online are from the actual slabs currently in stock.
+Our slabs are professionally photographed and color calibrated to demonstrate the true color of the material.
+There may be some small variation in color due to difference in screen displays or the natural movement of color within the entire lot.
+However, the veining and overall look of the slab will closely reflect the actual slab you are ordering.
+The concierge service will send individual photos of your exact slabs to confirm upon request.

-Does the pattern of the slabs change from one to another within the same lot?
+Does the pattern, veining, and color of the slabs change from one slab to another within the same lot?

-How will I know if the slabs I’m interested in will bookmatch?
+How will I know if the slabs I am interested in will bookmatch?

 Please contact our concierge to confirm.

-Yes – though our physical showrooms are in Houston and Dallas, we have worked on stone projects in all regions of the country.
+We have two physical showrooms: one in Dallas and one in Houston. are in Houston and Dallas, we have worked on stone projects in all regions of the country.

 How long have you been in business?

-ARIA opened its first gallery in the U.S. in 2013 but our management team has been in the stone industry since 2005.
+Aria Stone Gallery opened its first gallery in the U.S. in 2013, but our management team has been in the stone industry since 2005.